Biography

 First and foremost, I have utilized that most human of creations: the written (and spoken) word.
 As I wrote in Confessions of “A Weaver of Words,” “media itself is but a means to an end.
 Content is king.”

-I truly believe that “knowledge is power” — particularly in this Information Age, as the multitude of media brings a diversity of people, as well as “birds of a feather,” together worldwide; as in an ancient marketplace, the inevitable exchange of ideas and feelings enlightens and enriches us all.
-When the history of this age is written, it will surely record that the innovation and popularization of the Internet was one of the most democratizing forces ever — for better (spreading truth and love) and worse (fear-, rumor-, and hate-mongering).
-Moreover, I have a special place in my heart for the Web: I met my wonderful wife-to-be, Frances, in a social networking site (to be forever nameless).
+In this Information Age, the multitude of media brings a diversity of people, as well as “birds of a feather,” together worldwide; as in an ancient marketplace, the inevitable exchange of ideas and feelings can enlighten and enrich us all.
+When the history of this age is written, it will surely record that the Internet has the potential to become one of the most democratizing forces ever — spreading truth and love — or one of the most dehumanizing forces ever — enabling fear-, rumor-, and hate- mongering.
+Knowledge is indeed power.

 You may learn more about my work in my résumé and throughout this Web site — my ongoing, online portfolio.
 I hope you enjoy your visit, and please feel free to contact me if you have any comments or questions.